Intra-Cytoplasmic Sperm Injection (ICSI)

 - Men with abnormal semen parameters.

-- Couples with previous poor fertilization using IVF.
+- Couples with previous poor fertilisation using IVF.

 - Advanced Maternal Age

 The woman is given fertility drugs to stimulate her ovaries and the development of several mature follicles.
 Each of these follicles may contain an egg.
 The recruitment and development of the follicles is regularly monitored by ultrasound scans and blood tests.
 This is to ensure that the ovarian stimulation is both safe and effective.

 Once suitable mature follicles have been produced the eggs are collected using an ultrasound-guided needle.
 This procedure is performed under sedation/local anesthetic.
 The collected eggs are then placed into culture in the embryology laboratory.

 The male partner then produces a semen sample, which is then prepared in the laboratory.
 The aim of the preparation process is to obtain motile, normal looking sperm to be injected into the mature eggs.
 The Embryologist, using microscope-guided micromanipulators, injects the sperm into suitable eggs.